Wurzelbauer (crater)

 Wurzelbauer is the remnant of a lunar impact crater.
 It was named after German astronomer Johann Philipp von Wurzelbauer.
-It is located in the rugged terrain on the Moon's southern hemisphere.
+It is located in the rugged terrain of the Moon's southern hemisphere.
 The slightly smaller crater Gauricus lies next to the eastern rim, while to the north-northeast is Pitatus.

 The rim of this crater has been deeply eroded, and now forms a low, somewhat irregular ridge around the interior floor.
 Along the southeastern rim is Wurzelbauer B, while Wurzelbauer A is nearly attached to the southern rim.
 A short chain of craters lies across the northern rim.

-The western half of the interior floor is somewhat more irregular than in the east, with a complex of low ridges covering parts of the surface.
+The western half of the interior floor is somewhat more irregular than the east, with a complex of low ridges covering parts of the surface.
 The western edge of the floor is marked by a section of the ray system radiating from Tycho to the south-southeast.

 Satellite craters

-By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Wurzelbauer.
+By convention, these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Wurzelbauer.